 Sending a targeted survey has never been easier or faster!
 The system will send the survey defaulted to each contact based on their Trigger Field.
 No extra steps necessary.
 This action will follow your Global Contact Rules on survey cadence.

 Adding in those last minute contacts to receive a survey before your scheduler starts?
 Capture the contacts that may not have been added in time for the schedulers to survey and have them queued for the same day.
 Contacts will only get their defaulted survey based on their Trigger Field.
 Great for different contacts that are triggered for different surveys.
+You will still need to go to the Queue page to double check your intended contacts and send off the surveys.

 No Longer Surveying